BingU-CS457-CS557/thrift-tutorial/README.md

 **TODO: Explain what our application will do.**

-## Generating stub code and compilation
+## Generating stub code, compilation and execution

 Inside thrift-lab directory, you'll see two files:
 * tutorial.thrift : Contains the thrift definitions of interfaces, services and custom datatypes/structs for our application.
 This is the Interface Definition File.
 Very well documented.
 Please read this file.